Cintas (CTAS)

 5. Revenue Growth

-As you can see below, Cintas’s sales grew at a solid 8.5% compounded annual growth rate over the last five years.
-This is a good starting point for our analysis because it shows Cintas’s demand was higher than many business services companies.
+As you can see below, Cintas’s sales grew at an impressive 9.3% compounded annual growth rate over the last five years.
+This is a great starting point for our analysis because it shows Cintas’s demand was higher than many business services companies.

-We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
 Cintas’s annualized revenue growth of 8.4% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.
+Cintas Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 7% over the next 12 months, similar to its two-year rate.
+Looking ahead, sell-side analysts expect revenue to grow 6.8% over the next 12 months, a slight deceleration versus the last two years.
 We still think its growth trajectory is satisfactory given its scale and indicates the market is forecasting success for its products and services.

 6. Operating Margin

-This quarter, Cintas generated an operating margin profit margin of 22.7%, in line with the same quarter last year.
+In Q4, Cintas generated an operating margin profit margin of 23.4%, in line with the same quarter last year.
 This indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share